 Vegetable Gyoza Soup (Japanese Dumpling Soup)

 Wakame

-Another type of seaweed available in fresh or dried forms.
-Either works fine in this recipe.
+Another type of seaweed that is available in fresh or dried forms.
+Either form works fine in this recipe.

+Vegetable Gyoza Soup (Japanese Dumpling Soup)